-The Employer is responsible for hiring and completing paperwork for new employees.
+Because the Participant is the employer, he or she is responsible for hiring and completing paperwork for new employees.
 The paperwork must be completed before an employee can begin work.
 The packet contains both federal and state forms.
 Some of the forms need the employer's signature so please read through them carefully.